nationalarchives/ds-find-caselaw-docs/marklogic/README.md

 To deploy the configuration, run `gradle mlDeploy`.
 Deployment is idempotent, and will automatically configure databases, roles, triggers and modules.

+## Bulk import

+Place the XML files you want to import in the `import` folder of this repo, then run `gradle importDocuments`.
+The documents will be imported, and the URI will be set as the full file path and name within `import`.

+You may want to run `gradle publishAllDocuments` (see below) afterwards.
+All files are automatically put under management on import, so there is no need to run the manage task.

 ## Document processing

 Two gradle tasks are available for bulk management of documents in a database using